akshaybahadur21/Emojinator/Rock_Paper_Scissor_Lizard_Spock/readme.md

 4) If you want to train the model, run 'RPS_Model.py'
 5) Finally, run `RPS_App.py` for playing Rock-Paper-Scissors-Lizard-Spock via webcam.

+### Tensorboard Visualization

+For tensorboard visualization, go to the specific log directory and run this command tensorboard --logdir=.
+You can go to localhost:6006 for visualizing your loss function.

 ### Contributors

 ##### 1) [Akshay Bahadur](https://github.com/akshaybahadur21/)